michbeck100/pv-monitoring/README.md

 - `strompreis`: your current grid price
 - `verguetung`: rate for feeding excess (pv) energy to the grid (german: Einspeisevergütung)

+To enable seding alerts via email you must configure your SMTP provider in the environment variables starting with `GF_SMTP_` in [docker-compose.yml](https://github.com/michbeck100/pv-monitoring/blob/main/docker-compose.yml)

 ### SunGather
 You must set your inverters ip address at [sungather/config.yaml](https://github.com/michbeck100/pv-monitoring/blob/main/sungather/config.yaml).
 For additional configuration of SunGather please see the project website.